-If you believe you have been a victim of sex discrimination, the experienced Phoenix employment law attorneys at the Phillips Dayes Law Firm PC can help you determine if you may have a claim.
+If you believe you have been a victim of sex discrimination, the experienced Phoenix employment law attorneys at the Phillips Law Group can help you determine if you may have a claim.
 We strongly advocate equal rights for all employees and believe that a workplace should be a safe and prosperous environment.
 Contact us to schedule a consultation.

 What is Sex Discrimination in the Workplace?

 Sex or gender discrimination can be based on a variety of different situations.
 However, any claim to support this type of discrimination must show that you were treated differently because of your sex or gender and that this treatment negatively affected your terms or conditions of employment, which include your:

 - Job position or duties

 - Work schedule

 - Job location